 - Establish best practices, do’s and don’ts and a roadmap towards broader implementation of design principles for modular courses in higher engineering education.

 - Optimize use of our limited resources to make lecturer time count.

 - Maximize the added value of TU/e education with respect to online programs.

-- Develop C-MODE blueprint based on existing literature and best practices and TUe expertise.
+- The C-MODE blueprint is based on existing literature and best practices and TUe expertise.

 - Modular educational concept that can be implemented within the constraints of the current curriculum.

 - Improved performance and satisfaction of students and lecturers.